Daniel D. Blinka

 Blinka has received Marquette University Law School's outstanding teaching award several times, and is a recipient of the University-wide teaching excellence award.
 In 2009 and 2010, the Wisconsin Law Journal readers recognized him as the "Best Professor in Wisconsin".
 He has a number of widely cited publications, published by the principal legal publishers WestLaw and Lexis.

 Before teaching at Marquette, Blinka worked as an assistant district attorney in Milwaukee County, where he primarily tried sexual assault cases and murders.
-Since then he has served as special hearing examiner for the two police officers accused of misconduct during the investigation of infamous serial killer Jeffery Dahmer.
+Since then he has served as special hearing examiner for the two police officers accused of misconduct during the investigation of infamous serial killer Jeffrey Dahmer.
 He served as a lawyer for former Green Bay Packers tight end Mark Chmura during his sexual assault case.
 He also assisted in the defense of Chai Vang, the Hmong hunter who shot several other hunters to death in northern Wisconsin in 2004.

 Blinka continues to practice as a trial lawyer in Wisconsin.
 He also teaches at continuing legal education events in Wisconsin.
 He is past-president of the Milwaukee Bar Association.